Alcantara 6 solid innings, Marlins end 9-game skid vs Rays

 Miami left fielder Harold Ramirez, who was reinstated from the COVID-19 injured list, before the game, strained his left hamstring running out a fifth-inning grounder.
 Halfway down the line he got hurt and slammed his helmet to the ground.
 After struggling to reach first base, he went down to the ground and stayed there until being taken away in a cart.

 Alcantara (2-1) gave up three hits, three walks and struck out eight.

+“Alcantara was so good,” Rays manager Kevin Cash said.
+“They have some talented starting pitchers.”

 The right-hander allowed a career-high eight runs over four innings in losing to Snell last Sunday.

+“They got me a couple of days ago and I got them now,” Alcantara said.

 Dickerson hit a two-run shot in a four-run fourth against Snell.
 After Jesús Aguilar scored on a passed ball when Lewis Brinson struck out, Ramirez had a run-scoring single.
 Dickerson followed with just his third hit — all homers — in 27 at-bats.